ishika725/Extracted_Url/README.md

 # URL Extractor

-This script extracts URLs containing the path "arcgis/rest/services" from Google search results and stores them in a CSV file.
+This script extracts unique URLs containing the path "arcgis/rest/services" from Google search results and stores them in a CSV file.

 ## Setup Instructions